hilal-demir/GradientBoostingAlgorithms/README.md

 ### Description
 Multiclass XGBoost, LightGBM and CatBoost gradient boosting algorithms implemented in this project with their accuracy score, F1 score, plot tree and confusion matrix.
+Also 10-Fold Cross Validation is used on the models.

 ##### Project Structure